The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Texas, US

 Offers Telehealth

-Kristie Borgman is a General Surgeon in Dallas, Texas.
+Kristie Borgman is a General Surgeon practicing medicine in Dallas, Texas.
 Dr. Borgman is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Pulmonary Supravalvular Stenosis, Pulmonary Valve Stenosis, DiGeorge Syndrome, and Patent Ductus Arteriosus.
+She is also highly rated in 5 other conditions, according to our data.
+Her clinical expertise encompasses Pulmonary Supravalvular Stenosis, Pulmonary Valve Stenosis, DiGeorge Syndrome, and Patent Ductus Arteriosus.

 Experienced in Mitochondrial Trifunctional Protein Deficiency